Vitali Klitschko: Klitschko vs. Williams

-2005–2007 retirement
+First retirement (2005–2007)

-On 9 November 2005, Klitschko announced his retirement from professional boxing and vacated his title.
-He had been training to fight Hasim Rahman; however, nine days before the fight, he injured his leg while sparring.
+Klitschko was scheduled to make his second defense against former heavyweight champion and current WBC interim champion Hasim Rahman on November 12, 2005, at the Thomas & Mack Center in Las Vegas.
+However, on November 9, with three days before the fight, Klitschko announced his retirement from professional boxing and vacated his title, ultimately canceling the bout.
+He had been training to fight Rahman; however, nine days before the fight, he injured his leg while sparring.
 He snapped his anterior cruciate ligament, which with surgery would take up to a year to heal and possibly prove career ending.
 To avoid keeping the title out of use, he retired.
 The WBC was grateful for his consideration.
-On other occasions he cited regrets about his suddenly mounting injuries, a desire to leave the sport while still on top and political aspirations in his home country of Ukraine.
+On other occasions, he cited regrets about his suddenly mounting injuries, a desire to leave the sport while still on top and political aspirations in his home country of Ukraine.
 Following his retirement, the WBC conferred "champion emeritus" status on Klitschko, and assured him he would become the mandatory challenger if and when he decided to return.

 Second WBC heavyweight championship

 On 3 August 2008 the WBC awarded Klitschko a chance to regain his WBC heavyweight title.
 After Vitali's retirement, his younger brother had established dominance in the division, winning two of the four world titles available.
 The reigning WBC Champion was Samuel Peter (who had lost a decision to Wladimir in 2005).
 At the time, there was interest in a potential Peter vs. Wladimir unification match.
 Instead, Vitali took advantage of his champion emeritus status and secured a title challenge against Peter.
 The fight was arranged on 11 October 2008 at O2 World, Berlin.
 It would be one of the most anticipated heavyweight fights in the past few years.
 Both men had a rightful claim to being the champion and the stakes for the future of the heavyweight division were high.
 Despite some questioning Klitschko's decision to return after almost four years, he managed to regain his title in dominating fashion.
 Klitschko had Peter intimidated from the first round and stunned him with accurate hard punches.
 Klitschko kept the hard-punching Nigerian off with an effective left jab and took control in the center of the ring.
 Over eight rounds, Klitschko completely dismantled and outfought the younger champion.
 After the eighth round, Peter slumped on his stool, shook his head and asked that the bout be stopped.
 With the Samuel Peter victory, Klitschko technically became one of the few men to ever hold a version of the world heavyweight title three times—WBO (1999–2000), WBC (2004–2005) and WBC (2008–2013).